Last Updated on October 26, 2023 by Sorin Petroj

 Liam Pitchford’s Table Tennis Warm-Up Routine

 - Standing knee lifts: You can do these while standing in place.
 Tennis involves rigorous bodily movement and requires a lot of balance and coordination.
 Try doing three sets of knee lifts to tone your thighs.
-While you’re standing in place, try lifting your knees up to touch your arms.
+While you’re standing in place, try lifting your knees to touch your arms.

 - Glute exercises: Give yourself a quick workout by performing butt kicks for 15 to 20 seconds.
-The exercise will help you build up the muscles in your knees, glutes, quads, calves, and hamstrings.
-Targeting your knees, glutes, quads, calf muscles, and hamstrings is important for jump training during warm-up.
+The training will help you build up the muscles in your knees, glutes, quads, calves, and hamstrings.
+Targeting your knees, glutes, quads, calf muscles, and hamstrings is essential for jump training during warm-up.
 Also, you only need to do three sets of butt kicks to train your muscles and glutes.

 - Mini-tennis Warm-Up: Mini-tennis warm-up is an excellent way to drill your groundstrokes and volleys without expending too much energy.
-You can practice a short functional tennis match with your friend or coach to get a feel and to warm up your joints.
-But this actually depends on the time you can allocate for completing the warm-up exercise session.
+You can practice a short functional tennis match with your friend or coach to get a feel and warm up your joints.
+But this depends on the time you can allocate for completing the warm-up exercise session.

-- Dynamic Jogging: Hone up your reflexes with two minutes shuttle run dash after the exercises with progressive arm circles.
+- Dynamic Jogging: Hone up your reflexes with two minutes of shuttle run dash after the exercises with progressive arm circles.
 A couple of laps around the table tennis court will get your blood flowing.
-A quick way to do that is 20m shuttle runs, which are dashes back and forth across a line.
+A quick way to do that is 20m shuttle runs, dashes back and forth across a line.

 - Side Shuffle: You may also want to practice side-to-side shuffles.
-For a quick way to get the sweat going, take a few laps around the table tennis court and then do some shuttle runs, dashes, and shuffling side-to-side.
+For a quick way to get the sweat going, take a few laps around the table tennis court and do some shuttle runs, dashes, and shuffling side-to-side.